 How can I pray when my mind feels scattered?

 Keep it simple.
 First Peter 5:7 reminds you to cast your anxieties on God because He cares for you.
-A short prayer, like, “Lord, I feel overwhelmed.
+A short prayer, like “Lord, I feel overwhelmed.
 Please help me trust You right now,” is enough.

-Be Encouraged
+Be encouraged

-If your anxiety has been loud lately, let these Bible verses for anxiety and stress become more than a list in a blog.
-Let them become your companions in the real moments when fear rises.
-Say them at 3 a.m. when you can’t sleep, while driving in traffic, before engaging in a difficult conversation, or while you wait for answers to your prayers.
-God’s peace may not always arrive all at once, but His presence is steady, and He will not leave you alone in the middle of your worries.
+Say them at 3 a.m. when you cannot sleep.
+Say them while driving in traffic, before a difficult conversation, or while waiting for answers to your prayers.
+God’s peace may not arrive all at once, but His presence is steady, and He will not leave you alone in your worries.

-If anxiety has been weighing on your heart, remember this: God is not distant from you in your struggle.
-He is near, steady, and faithful, even in the moments when peace feels hard to find.
-Let these Scriptures remind you that fear does not have the final word—God’s truth does.
-Hold on to one verse today, pray it honestly, and trust that the Lord will meet you with the comfort, strength, and peace you need one moment at a time.
+Remember this: God is not distant from you in your struggle.
+He is near, steady, and faithful, even when peace feels hard to find.
+Let these Scriptures remind you that fear does not have the final word.
+God’s truth does.

 Discover more from BELIEVING FAITH